EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `transpirationDemand_CASA`: calculate the supply limited transpiration as function of volumetric soil content &amp; soil properties; as in the CASA model
+- `transpirationDemand_CASA`: Demand-limited transpiration as a function of volumetric soil content and soil properties, as in the CASA model.

-- `transpirationDemand_PET`: calculate the climate driven demand for transpiration as a function of PET &amp; α for vegetation
+- `transpirationDemand_PET`: Demand-limited transpiration as a function of PET and a vegetation parameter.

-- `transpirationDemand_PETfAPAR`: calculate the climate driven demand for transpiration as a function of PET &amp; fAPAR
+- `transpirationDemand_PETfAPAR`: Demand-limited transpiration as a function of PET and fAPAR.

-- `transpirationDemand_PETvegFraction`: calculate the climate driven demand for transpiration as a function of PET &amp; α for vegetation; &amp; vegetation fraction
+- `transpirationDemand_PETvegFraction`: Demand-limited transpiration as a function of PET, a vegetation parameter, and vegetation fraction.

 </details>